-Writer, commentator, speaker, and distinguished supporter of Humanism
+Writer, commentator, speaker, and Patron of Humanists UK

 Richard Reeves’ interests include the economics and politics of wellbeing, trends in British politics and the future of the workplace, and his career has spanned business, the media, academia, think-tanks, central government and the non-profit sector.
 As well as books, he has written essays and articles forNew Statesman, Management Today, The Guardian, Observer and Prospect, and in 2005 he presented the BBC2 series Making Slough Happy.
 In February 2010 he contributed to a pamphlet published byThe Guardian entitled Citizen Ethics in a time of crisis.

 He has been Director of Futures at The Work Foundation, Society Editor of The Observer, principal policy adviser to the Minister for Welfare Reform, Economics Correspondent and Washington Correspondent of The Guardian, research fellow at the Institute for Public Policy Research, and a postgraduate researcher at the University of London.
 Richard Reeves also speaks to commercial audiences on topics including happy business, leadership, employee engagement, working time, gender equality and the future of work.
 He is the co-founder of, Intelligence Agency, an ideas consultancy, and Director of think-tank Demos.
 In the first year of the last Labour Government, he worked as principal policy adviser to the Minister for Welfare Reform, and he is currently a special adviser to the Deputy Prime Minister.